 "Witch Head Nebula (Astral)", 2016.
 Photographic in dibond, 80 x 100 cm.

-Despite the evident connection with Surrealist art, Fumai has so far tried to take inspiration from the contents and the actions carried out by subjects associated with anti-culture so creating original connections with performance traditions parallel to those of contemporary art, in this way eliminating the hierarchy which divides culture into top and bottom like psychic activity, illusionism, freak shows, self- hypnosis, oral tales.
-All these practices share the desire to explore thoroughly and in an unorthodox way, the invisible and its (mis)representation.
+Despite the evident connection with Surrealist art, Fumai has so far tried to take inspiration from the contents and the actions carried out by subjects associated with counter-culture so creating original connections with performance traditions parallel to those of contemporary art, in this way eliminating the hierarchy which divides culture into top and bottom like psychic activity, illusionism, freak shows, self- hypnosis, oral tales.
+All these practices share the desire to explore thoroughly and in an unorthodox way, the Invisible and its (mis)representation.

 Solo exhibitions include: Rosa Santos Gallery, Valencia (2016); Museion, Bolzano (2015); Fondazione Querini Stampalia, Venice (2013); A Palazzo Gallery, Brescia (2013); Futura – Centre for Contemporary Art, Prague (2013); MACRO Testaccio, Rome (2011); and Careof – DOCVA, Milan (2008).